5 Reasons to Buy Used Furniture

-2. It reduces waste
+2. It reduces environmental footprint

 We’re constantly persuaded to consume more.
 Both by television and media as well as by societal expectations.
 We’ve been convinced that there is a time limit on furniture items, and that when it goes off, you must replace our old piece with its newer version.
 This means we throw things out before we need to, even if the item is in perfectly good shape.

 Ontario disposal depots are expected to reach capacity by 2032, which is only 14 years away.
 One of the best ways to help keep unnecessary items out of the dump is to shop second-hand.
 When individuals opt to donate instead of tossing their furniture to the curb and a customer picks it out as the perfect piece for their home, you’re extending the lifecycle of a quality item and diverting good and decent items from our already overburdened disposal sites.

 Canadians spent over $52 million on home furniture and furnishings in 2018, reveals Stats Can.
 Furniture is a highly lucrative industry and we as consumers are fueling its growth.